 Support Network

-Much like the addiction lifestyle breeds its own group of friends and associates, a drug-free lifestyle must do the same.
+Much like the addiction lifestyle that breeds its own group of friends and associates, a drug-free lifestyle must do the same.
 Developing a support network is essential to maintaining long-term abstinence.
-A support network can be made up of family, friends, a spiritual advisor, a sponsor or anyone who supports your efforts to stay clean and sober.
+A support network can be made up of family, friends, spiritual advisors, sponsors, or anyone who supports your efforts to stay clean and sober.

 Plan Your Day

 Establishing a daily routine can go a long way towards building a drug-free lifestyle.
-A daily routine provides much needed direction and stability, unlike the chaos and turmoil that characterizes addiction.
+A daily routine provides much needed direction and stability without the temptation to use.
 A daily/weekly schedule should include time for work, family, friends and extracurricular activities.

 Diet, Rest & Exercise

-Staying healthy offers the best defense when facing temptations to use.
-Low energy levels, fatigue and improper rest can leave a person wide open to falling back into old drug-using patterns.
+Staying healthy through exercise, a strong diet, and regular rest offers the best defense when facing temptations to use.
+Low energy levels, fatigue and improper sleeping patterns can leave a person vulernable to falling back into old drug-using patterns.

 the Take-Away